B-Ricey763/resume/resume.typ

   role: "CS 2110 Undergraduate Teaching Assistant",
   date: "July 2024 - Present",
   location: "Atlanta, GA",
-  [Instruct a classroom of 50 students on circuit logic, computer archiecture, assembly, C programming, and more], [Assist hundreds of students in office hours to facilitate mastery through personalized teaching techniques], [Create and debug teaching tools such as circuit/assembly simulators and autograders to aid student learning], )
+  [Instruct a classroom of 50 students on circuit logic, computer architecture, assembly, C programming, and more], [Assist hundreds of students in office hours to facilitate mastery through personalized teaching techniques], [Create and debug teaching tools such as circuit/assembly simulators and autograders to aid student learning], )

 #exp_item(
   name: "Flowers Invention Studio",
-  role: "Prototype Instructor",
+  role: "Prototype Instructor / Woodworking Apprentice",
   date: "May 2024 - Present",
   location: "Atlanta, GA",
-  [Instruct makerspace users on woodworking, metalworking, 3D printing, and more to realize their project ideas], [Maintain and service the tools in the shop, cleaning and fixing where needed in order to optimize operations], [Fabricate woodworking and woodturning projects such as cutting boards and bowls to ], )
+  [Instruct hundreds of makerspace users on woodworking, metalworking, 3D printing, and more to realize their project ideas], [Maintain and service tens of tools in the shop, cleaning and fixing where needed in order to optimize operations], [Fabricate woodworking and wood turning projects such as cutting boards and bowls to become a Wood Room Master], )